 - 36. Defendant partially adhered to the Model Notice provided by the Secretary of Labor, but only to the extent that served Defendant's best interests, as critical parts are omitted or altered in violation of 29 C.F.R. § 2590.606-4.
 Among other things: - a.
-Defendant's "Cobra Enrollment Notice" (Exhibit B) violates 29 C.F.R. § 2590.606-4(b)(4)(xii) because it fails to provide the address to which payments should be sent and fails to accurately inform of the extension for payment and the lack of consequences during the extension period for non-payment; - b.
-Defendant's COBRA "Cobra Enrollment Notice" (Exhibit B) violates 29 C.F.R. § 2590.606-4(b)(4)(v) because the notice itself misinforms the time period during which the election must be made and never actually explains how to enroll in COBRA, nor does it bother including a physical election form (both of which the model Department of Labor form includes); - c.
-Defendant COBRA documents (Exhibits B and C) violate 29 C.F.R. § 2590.606-4(b)(4)(i) because they fail to provide the name, address and telephone number of the party responsible under the plan for administration of continuation coverage benefits, including as to both the Plan Administrator, and as to the COBRA Administrator; - d.
-Defendant's COBRA documents (Exhibits B and C) violate 29 C.F.R. § 2590.606-4(b)(4) because Defendant has failed to provide a notice written in a manner calculated to be understood by the average plan participant. - 37.
-Defendant's COBRA documents confused Plaintiff and resulted in her inability to make an informed decision as to electing COBRA continuation coverage.
+Defendant's "Cobra Enrollment Notice" violates 29 C.F.R. § 2590.606-4(b)(4)(xii) because it fails to provide the address to which payments should be sent and fails to accurately

+- inform of the extension for payment and the lack of consequences during the extension period for non-payment; - b.
+Defendant's COBRA forms violate 29 C.F.R. § 2590.606-4(b)(4)(v) because the notice itself misinforms the time period during which the election must be made and never actually explains how to enroll in COBRA, nor does it bother including a physical election form (both of which the model Department of Labor form includes); - c.
+Defendant's COBRA forms violate 29 C.F.R. § 2590.606-4(b)(4)(vi) because Defendant failed to provide all required explanatory information; and - d.
+Defendant's COBRA forms violate 29 C.F.R. § 2590.606-4(b)(4) because Defendant has failed to provide a notice written in a manner calculated to be understood by the average plan participant. - 37.
+Defendant's COBRA notice confused Plaintiff and resulted in her inability to make an informed decision as to electing COBRA continuation coverage.
 In fact, Plaintiff did not understand the notice and, further, Plaintiff was unable to elect COBRA because of the confusing and incomplete McDonald's COBRA notice.
 For example, the McDonald's COBRA's notice omission of a payment address left her without information on where to mail payment if elected.
-Similarly, the Cobra Enrollment Notice failed to sufficiently explain how to enroll in COBRA.

-38. Defendant's attempt to cure the above deficiencies with a separate COBRA form, labeled "Important Information About Your COBRA Continuation Coverage and Other Health Coverage Alternatives," only adds to the confusion.
+Similarly, the Cobra Enrollment Notice failed to sufficiently explain how to enroll in COBRA. - 38.
+Defendant's attempt to cure the above deficiencies with a separate COBRA form, labeled "Important Information About Your COBRA Continuation Coverage and Other Health Coverage Alternatives," only adds to the confusion.
 As a result, Plaintiff could not make an informed decision about his health insurance and lost health coverage.